LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics

-In our first experiments, we apply linear probes to model internals at each layer at each timestep) models represent answers internally, using linear probes.
-To prevent situations where CoT is not required for deriving the answer, we set up controlled testbeds of symbolic arithmetic reasoning tasks and observed whether trained probes could accurately predict and control the answer (Figure~\ref{fig:overview}).
-By comparing accuracies across each timestep, one can observe at which point models internally start being informative (the values of the variables are encoded in the hidden states as linearly separable representations) to the probes, illustrating the model's internal reasoning flow.

-The results reveal common patterns across models.
-They have not derived an answer at the moment they first read the problem (first-pass); instead, they obtain (sub)answers while generating the reasoning chain.
-These tendencies are consistent and systematic across our different testbeds.
+In our first experiments, we exploratorily analyze \textit{when} (at each layer at each timestep) models represent answers internally, using linear probes.
+To prevent situations where CoT is not required for deriving the answer, we set up controlled testbeds of symbolic arithmetic reasoning and observed when/where probes could accurately extract and control the answer (Figure~\ref{fig:overview}).
+By comparing accuracies across each timestep, one can observe at which point models internally start being informative (the values of the variables are encoded in the hidden states as linearly separable representations) to the probes, illustrating the model's internal reasoning pattern.
+We found that models have not derived an answer at the moment they first read the problem; instead, they obtain (sub-)answers while generating the reasoning chain, suggesting the faithfulness of CoT to the final answer.

-Based on the above finding, we further conducted causal intervention analyses to clarify the causal relationship between the model's internal representations and the final answer (\cref{sec:intervention}).
-We found that, when generating the reasoning chain, the model's final answer can be changed by causal intervention to internal representations for the CoT explanation part, while not for the first pass part.
+Based on the probing results, we further conducted causal intervention analyses to clarify the causal relationship between the model's internal representations and answers (\cref{sec:intervention}).
+We found that, after CoT generation, the model's final answer can be changed by causal intervention to internal representations for the CoT explanation part, while not for the first pass part.
 The discovered causal graph follows recency bias, i.e., each reasoning step in CoT causally depends on its previous step, and the final answer heavily relies on the latter part of CoT.
-Thus, we tentatively conclude that models derive an answer during CoT on the fly, and the generated reasoning chains can be regarded as faithful reflections of the model’s internal computation. \footnote{Code and data are available at \url{https://github.com/keitokudo/faithful-cot-multistep-arithmetic}}
+Thus, we tentatively conclude that models derive an answer during CoT on the fly, and the generated reasoning chains can be regarded as faithful reflections of the model's final answer. \footnote{Code and data are available at \url{https://github.com/keitokudo/faithful-cot-multistep-arithmetic}}